 George knelt beside the pool and drank from his hand with quick scoops.
 "Tastes all right," he admitted.
-"Don't really seem to be running, though.
-You never oughtta drink water when it ain't running, Lennie," he said hopelessly.
-"You'd drink out of a gutter if you was thirsty."
+Don't really seem to be running, though.
+You never oughtta drink water when it ain't running.
+Lengie," he said hopelessiy.
+"You'd drank out of a gutter if you was thirsty."
 He threw a scoop of water into his face and rubbed it about with his hand, under his chin and around the back of his neck.
-Then he replaced his drinks water...
-Is he thirsty?
+Then he replaced his to being animal-like?